Daniel Mminele

-Daniel Mminele (born 1965) is a South African banker who served as the chief executive officer (CEO) of Absa Group Limited from January 2020 to April 2021.
+Daniel Mminele (born 28 March 1965) is a South African banker who was the chief executive officer (CEO) of Absa Group Limited from January 2020 to April 2021.
 Absa Group Limited is a financial services conglomerate headquartered in Johannesburg, South Africa, with subsidiaries in Botswana, Ghana, Kenya, Mauritius, Mozambique, Seychelles, South Africa, Tanzania, Uganda and Zambia.

 Prior to his role at Absa Group, Mminele spent over 20 years at the South African Reserve Bank (SARB).
 He rose through the ranks to become a Deputy Governor and was a member of key committees, including the Monetary Policy Committee and Financial Stability Committee.
 He retired from the SARB in June 2019, after completing his second consecutive five-year term as Deputy Governor.

 Background and education

 Mminele was born in Phalaborwa, Mopani District Municipality, Limpopo Province, South Africa, in 1965.
 He received his early education in Germany and was trained as a banker at Sparkasse Paderborn, in association with the Chamber of Commerce and Industry of East-Westphalia (Bielefeld), earning his banking qualification in 1987.
 He subsequently obtained various associate certificates from the Chartered Institute of Bankers of the United Kingdom, attending classes at City of London Polytechnic (later Guildhall University).